 When your image lands in the Stickrs interface, you can crop and filter, but keep the tableau in mind because you want the filtered image to go nicely with the sticker (or stickers) you choose.
 Built-in Stickers come in basic designs, shapes, illustrations, paper and paint variations — plenty to start with.
 Stickr, which is $1.99, makes it easy to choose your own color scheme, type and size.
 Specialty stickers such as hands, icons and travel are available as in-app purchases.
 Stickrs gives a different, high-quality take on image text, and the variety is welcome.

-These are just nine of the coolest, most unique and diversified apps I tried for adding text to your photos.
+These are just nine of the coolest, most unique and diversified apps I tried for adding text to your photos (here are 10 apps that make pictures talk).
 Take them for s spin and see what you think.
 Do you have any favorites not mentioned here?
 Let us know in the comments below.